featureoil: providing energy for progress

 asia and the middle east

 Chevron is exploring for or producing oil throughout Asia and the Middle East, including Azerbaijan, China, Indonesia, Kazakhstan, the Partitioned Zone between Kuwait and Saudi Arabia, the Kurdistan Region of Iraq, and Thailand.
-Major projects include:
+Major projects include these:

 Wafra Field Steamflood Project, Partitioned Zone – The Large-Scale Steamflood Pilot Project involves steamflooding in the First Eocene reservoir at the Wafra Field in the Partitioned Zone.
 The Wafra Steamflood Stage 1 Project is designed for a capacity of 100,000 barrels of crude oil per day.
-The project has been deferred pending resolution of a dispute between Saudi Arabia and Kuwait.
-In 2015, we continued to advance work on a 3-D seismic survey covering the entire onshore Partitioned Zone, 1.1 million acres (4,600 sq km) – one of the largest land seismic programs ever undertaken.
+We have finished processing and interpreting data from a 3-D seismic survey covering the entire onshore Partitioned Zone, 1.1 million acres (4,600 sq km) – one of the largest land seismic programs ever undertaken.
 In December 2019, the governments of Saudi Arabia and Kuwait signed a memorandum of understanding to resolve a dispute that has held up production.
 Pre-startup activities began in February 2020.

 Major projects include these:

 Papa-Terra, Brazil – Chevron has a 37.5 percent nonoperated interest in the Papa-Terra Field.
-Papa-Terra involves a floating production, storage and offloading vessel and a tension leg wellhead platform.
+Papa-Terra involves a floating production, storage and offloading vessel and a tension-leg wellhead platform.
 Production began in early 2015 at this deepwater project, which has a design capacity of 140,000 barrels of oil per day.

-Petropiar, Venezuela – Chevron has a 30 percent interest in Petropiar, which operates the onshore Hamaca oil production and upgrading project in the Orinoco Belt, where extra heavy crude oil is processed and upgraded into lighter, higher-value synthetic oil.
-In 2015, 41 development wells were drilled, and net daily production averaged 29,000 barrels of synthetic crude oil, 2,000 barrels of extra-heavy crude oil and 18 million cubic feet of natural gas.
+Petropiar, Venezuela – Chevron has a 30 percent interest in Petropiar, which operates the onshore Huyapari oil production and upgrading project in the Orinoco Belt, where extra-heavy crude oil is processed and upgraded into lighter, higher-value synthetic oil.
+In 2019, 69 development wells were drilled, and net daily production averaged 21,000 barrels of liquids.

-Chevron’s U.S. portfolio encompasses a diversified group of producing assets in California, the Gulf of Mexico, Colorado, Michigan, New Mexico, Pennsylvania, Ohio, Oklahoma, Texas, West Virginia and Wyoming.
+Chevron’s U.S. portfolio encompasses a diversified group of oil-producing assets in the midcontinent region, California and the Gulf of Mexico.
 Chevron is one of the largest petroleum liquids producers in the United States.
-In 2015, net oil-equivalent production in the United States accounted for 27 percent of the companywide total.
+In 2019, net oil-equivalent production in the United States accounted for 30 percent of the companywide total.

-U.S. Gulf of Mexico – Chevron is one of the top leaseholders in the deepwater U.S. Gulf of Mexico.
+U.S. Gulf of Mexico – Chevron is one of the top leaseholders in the U.S. Gulf of Mexico.
 Key producing fields include Jack, St. Malo, Tahiti, Mad Dog, Tubular Bells, Blind Faith, Caesar/Tonga and the Perdido Regional Development.
 Jack and St. Malo are being developed jointly.
-Blind Faith and Jack/St. Malo are the company’s deepest operated offshore production facilities, with water depths of 7,000 feet (2,134 m).
-Jack/St. Malo and Tahiti to expand production.
+Blind Faith and Jack/St. Malo are the company’s deepest operated offshore production facilities, at water depths of 7,000 feet (2,134 m).
+Projects are underway at Jack/St. Malo and Tahiti to expand production.
 In 2019 production continued to ramp up at Big Foot and we participated in a significant crude oil discovery at the Blacktip prospect.

-In Canada, Chevron has interests in the Athabasca Oil Sands Project in Alberta and in offshore exploration and development projects in the Atlantic region, and we have exploration and resource interests in the Beaufort Sea region of the Northwest Territories.
-Net daily production in 2015 from Canadian operations was 20,000 barrels of crude oil, 14 million cubic feet of natural gas and 47,000 barrels of synthetic oil from oil sands.
+In Canada, Chevron has interests in the Athabasca Oil Sands Project in Alberta and in offshore exploration and development projects in the Atlantic region, and we have discovered resource interests in the Beaufort Sea region of the Northwest Territories.
+Net daily production in 2019 from Canadian operations was 52,000 barrels of crude oil and 53,000 barrels of synthetic oil from oil sands.